Posted: 02/03/22 | February 3rd, 2022

 Beds from $49 USD a night, private rooms from $199 USD.

 3. Generator Miami

 This hostel is awesome.
 They have a pool, two restaurants, a bar, and are just minutes away from the beach.
-While it’s a massive hostel (there are 8 floors) and it’s the most expensive hostel in the city, the beds are more comforable than the cheap ones you’ll find at the party hostels and the place is kept clean.
-They offer bike rentals, private rooms (including rooms for families), and have tons of common areas throught the hostel.
+It’s a massive hostel (there are 8 floors), the beds are more comfortable than the cheap ones you’ll find at the party hostels, and the place is kept clean.
+They offer bike rentals, private rooms (including rooms for families), and have tons of common areas throughout the hostel.
 It’s not a super social hostel (they don’t organize a lot of events), making it a good choice for anyone looking for time alone or who needs to get work done.

 Generator at a glance:

 - Pool and restaurant

 - Clean and comfy dorms

 Beds from $35 USD a night, rooms from $109 USD.

 Selina Gold Dust is housed in a former 1950s roadside motel that’s been renovated and turned into this retro-style hostel.
 Like most hostels in Miami, there’s an outdoor pool, at which Selina frequently hosts events like yoga classes, live DJs, comedy shows, and even movie nights.
 It’s a cool spot to hang out, with a nostalgic diner and bar on site as well.